lotabout/skim/README.md

 > Life is short, skim!

-Half of our life is spent on navigation: files, lines, commands...
-You need skim!
+Half of our life is spent on navigation: files, lines, commands… You need skim!
 It is a general fuzzy finder that saves you time.

 It is blazingly fast as it reads the data source asynchronously.